AdobeDocs/experience-platform.en/help/access-control/flac/api/roles.md

 ## Update a role {#patch}

-You can update a role's properties by making a PATCH request to the `/roles` endpoint while providing the corresponding `roleId` and values for the operations you want to apply.
+You can update a role's properties by making a PATCH request to the `/roles` endpoint while providing the corresponding role ID and values for the operations you want to apply.

 **API format**